dbt-labs/dbt-technical-blog-writing/README.md

 # devhub-writing

+Get started now - comment and claim a post that is [looking for an author](https://github.com/dbt-labs/devhub-writing/issues?q=is%3Aissue+is%3Aopen+label%3A%22Looking+for+author%22)

 ## How to use this Repo
 This repo will serve as an internal and external location for coordinating writing that will live on the dbt Developer Blog - DevHub.
 We welcome contributions from internal and external contributors - if you see a topic that interests you, feel free to hop into the issue assign yourself and get writing.
 NOTE - topics marked as internal will be reserved to be written by dbt Labs employees.